Boyd massacre: Rescue

 The City of Edinburgh crew found piles of human bones on the shoreline, with many evincing cannibalism.

-Captain Berry captured two Māori chiefs responsible for the massacre, at first holding them for ransom for the return of survivors.
+Berry captured two Māori chiefs responsible for the massacre, at first holding them for ransom for the return of survivors.
 After the survivors were returned, Berry told the chiefs that they would be taken to Europe to answer for their crimes unless they released the Boyd's papers.
 After the papers were given to him, he released the chiefs.
 He made it a condition of their release that they would be "degraded from their rank, and received among the number of his slaves", although he never expected this condition to be complied with.

 They expressed gratitude for the mercy.
 Berry's gesture avoided further bloodshed, an inevitability had the chiefs been executed.

 The four people rescued were taken on board Berry's ship bound for the Cape of Good Hope.
 However, the ship encountered storms and was damaged, and after repairs arrived in Lima, Peru.
 Mrs Morley died while in Lima.